pranita09/hashnode-backup/clfgwa4bt001409mo6s5d8ubv.md

 In this example, we simply log the data to the console.
 However, you could use the data to update your web page, send it to another server, or do something else with it.

-If the operation fails, the `.catch()` method is called instead of `.then()`.
+If the operation fails, the `.catch()` method is called.
 The `.catch()` method takes a callback function that is called when the operation fails.
 The callback function receives the error object as a parameter.

 In our example, we simply log the error to the console.
 However, you could also display an error message to the user or take some other action to handle the error.